Weak bosons as partons below 10 TeV partonic center-of-momentum: Setup

-Following Ref.~\cite{Dawson:1984gx}, we decompose the longitudinal polarization vector in Eq.~\eqref{eq:pol_0_full} into its Goldstone component $q^\mu/\sqrt{q^2}$, and gauge component $\tilde{\varepsilon}_0^\mu (q)$.
-This decomposition makes manifest the decoupling of Goldstone modes in $\mu \to V_\lambda \ell $ splitting with massless fermions~\footnote{Note that this decoupling of Goldstone bosons, at least at tree level, can possibly soften Bloch-Nordsieck violations~\cite{Ciafaloni:2001vt}, i.e., uncancelled infrared EW logarithms.}.
-More explicitly, the contraction of $V$'s momentum $q^\mu$ with the $\mu \to \ell$ current $(J^\mu_{\ell\leftarrow\mu})$ vanishes, i.e., $q\cdot J_{\ell\leftarrow\mu}=0$, due to EW current conservation.
-Similarly, the scalar polarization $(\lambda=S)$ decouples since $\varepsilon^\mu(q,S)\propto q^\mu$.
-Consequentially, our results will hold for any $\xi$.
+We split the $\lambda=0$ polarization vector in Eq.~\eqref{eq:pol_0_full} into its Goldstone $(q^\mu/\sqrt{q^2})$ and gauge $(\tilde{\varepsilon}_0^\mu)$ components.
+This makes manifest the decoupling of Goldstone modes since $q^\mu$ is orthogonal to the $\mu \to \ell$ current~\footnote{Note that this decoupling of Goldstone bosons, at least at tree level, can possibly soften Bloch-Nordsieck violations~\cite{Ciafaloni:2001vt}, i.e., uncancelled infrared EW logarithms.}.
+The scalar polarization $(\lambda=S)$ also decouples since $\varepsilon^\mu(q,S)\propto q^\mu$, implying results hold for all $\xi$.

-We make the standard quasi-on-shell approximation~\cite{Dawson:1984gx}, and use the longitudinal polarization vector for an on-shell state.
-This is obtained by making the replacement $1/\sqrt{q^2}\to 1/M_V$ in Eqs.~\eqref{eq:pol_0_full}-\eqref{eq:pol_0_helicty}, but nowhere else.
-The impact of this approximation has been previously explored~\cite{Johnson:1987tj,Bernreuther:2015llj}, and will be revisited shortly.
+We make the usual on-shell approximation~\cite{Dawson:1984gx}, and use the polarization vectors for external states.
+These are obtained by making the replacement $\sqrt{q^2}\to M_V$ in Eqs.~\eqref{eq:pol_0_full}-\eqref{eq:pol_0_helicty}, but nowhere else.
+The implications of this have been discussed elsewhere~\cite{Johnson:1987tj,Bernreuther:2015llj,Basu:2025zds}.